TheRisingTilde/Ries-Google-Talk-Notes/README.md

-# Ries-Google-Talk-Notes
-Notes on Eric Reis' "The Lean Startup"   talk at Google
+# Notes on Eric Reis' "The Lean Startup" talk at Google